 Guided by the Alameda County Public Health Department and the Centers for Disease Control, Camp Sweeney follows COVID-19 precautions and protocols.
 Anyone entering Camp Sweeney, including the Grand Jury, must have their body temperature taken and complete a symptom checker via a series of COVID-19 related questions.
-Posters with reminders and instructions to wear masks, wash hands, and Guided by the Alameda County Public Health Department and the Centers for Disease Control, Camp Sweeney follows COVID-19 precautions and protocols ...
-COVID-19 precautions and protocols are satisfactorily administered and followed.

-be physically distant are visible throughout the campus.
+Posters with reminders and instructions to wear masks, wash hands, and be physically distant are visible throughout the campus.
 The Grand Jury noted that hand sanitizer is readily available at building entries and exits and in several other locations throughout the campus.
 The Grand Jury observed staff and youth wearing masks and maintaining appropriate physical distancing and noted that other COVID-19 precautions and protocols are satisfactorily administered and followed.